 new lung problems--anxiety, sweating, pale skin, severe shortness of breath, wheezing, gasping for breath, cough with foamy mucus, chest pain, fast or uneven heart rate.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Usual Adult Dose for Pulmonary Hypertension:

-Approved indication: For the treatment of pulmonary arterial hypertension (PAH, WHO Group I) to delay disease progression.
+Uses: For the treatment of pulmonary arterial hypertension (PAH, WHO Group I) to delay disease progression

 What other drugs will affect macitentan?

-Other drugs may interact with macitentan, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect macitentan, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.